poolziee/repo/itrips-web-app/README.md

 At the end, I have to deploy a complete system for each of the above mentioned roles.
 My task is to develop a scalable Spring back-end RESTful API service with React front-end client.
-The initial goal of this projecct is to show how well I can implement a variety of new methods and technologies, such as:
+The initial goal of this project is to show how well I can implement a variety of new methods and technologies, such as:

 - Docker to manage my database, client, server and version control
 - Spring Security for authorization and authentication with JWT